 What are the other routes into the looked after system?

 Other routes that could lead a child into the looked after system include:

-- When a child has been removed from the parents or carers under an Emergency Protection Order and then potentially subject to an Interim Care Order and care proceedings
+- where a child has been removed from the parents or carers under an Emergency Protection Order and is then potentially subject to an Interim Care Order and care proceedings;

-- When a child has been removed from his home under a Child Assessment Order
+- where a child has been removed from their home under a Child Assessment Order;

-- When a child has been removed to suitable accommodation under police protection (section 46 of the Children Act 1989)
+- where a child has been removed to suitable accommodation under police protection (section 46 Children Act 1989);

-- Juveniles remanded in care and refused bail
+- where a juvenile has been remanded in care and refused bail; and

-- Juveniles subject to a supervision order with a provision that they reside in Local Authority accommodation.
+- where a juvenile is subject to a Supervision Order which includes a provision that they reside in Local Authority accommodation.

 The Local Authority must also ascertain the wishes and feelings of any other important people in the young person’s life, including: